sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/_index.md

 **Step 1**: First go through a page or block of the text by repeatedly doing this: read the next few words in the image, and then fix/ mark the same in the typed text.

-**Step 2**: Then, read the corrected text from Step 1 directly (preferably aloud, and in a different script as described [here](multi-script-proofreading)), looking at the original image _only_ where you are suspect an error.
+**Step 2**: Then, read the corrected text from Step 1 directly (preferably aloud, and preferably in a different script as described [here](multi-script-proofreading)), looking at the original image _only_ where you are suspect an error.

 In our experience, omitting Step 2 leads to many errors for many people.